FGueganUP/2FAST2CAR/README.md

 # 2FAST2CAR
 This is the latest reasonably stable development version of 2FAST2CAR, the updated version of FASTCAR (dev.
 Oscar Gayraud and Hugo Geindre).
-Note it may still be misbehaving, so be cautious :)
+Note it may still be misbehaving, if you encounter any issue you can send your complaints to hugo.geindre@fastmail.com.

 # Principle
 FASTCAR is designed as a complementary tool to CREST (https://crest-lab.github.io/crest-docs/), enabling a fully automated exploration of the conformational degrees of freedom within reaction profiles at DFT level (with Gaussian) and with a reasonable computational effort.